btipton/azure-docs/articles/app-service-web/web-sites-enable-diagnostic-log.md

 ## <a name="understandlogs"></a> How to: Understand diagnostics logs
 ### Application diagnostics logs
 Application diagnostics stores information in a specific format for .NET applications, depending on whether you store logs to the file system, table storage, or blob storage.
-The base set of data stored is the same across all three storage types - the date and time the event occurred, the process ID that produced the event, the event type (information, warning, error,) and the event message.
+The base set of data stored is the same across all three storage types - the date and time the event occurred, the process ID that produced the event, the event type (information, warning, error), and the event message.

 **File system**